silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 Currently many-many relationships are not re-indexed on write, as there is no way to reliably detect changes in the components if the decorated object doesn't change.
 So if changes are made in a M-M, these need to be re-indexed by calling $do->sphinxComponentsChanged() on the decorated instance.
 This will re-index the object in the delta.
 Otherwise the M-M changes will be picked up at the next primary re-index.

+## Slow Saving with XML Pipes

+Saving pages that are indexed using XML pipes can be very slow in the CMS.
+This is due to the relatively high overhead of invoking the framework from the command line interactively in order to re-index the delta.
+This is compounded by versioning (which doubles the number of writes), cmsworkflow and any other decorator that introduces additional write() calls to the data object.

 # Troubleshooting